wp-plugins/yop-poll/readme.txt

 To name just a few improvements, you can create polls to include both single or multiple answers, work with a wide variety of options and settings to decide how you wish to sort your poll information, how to manage the results, what details to display and what to keep private, whether you want to view the total votes or the total voters, to set vote permissions or block voters etc.

 Scheduling your polls is no longer a problem.
-YOP Poll can simultaneously run multiple surveys (no limit included) or you can schedule your polls to start one after another.
+YOP Poll can simultaneously run multiple polls (no limit included) or you can schedule your polls to start one after another.
 Also, keeping track of your polls is easy, you have various sorting functions and you can access older versions at any time.

 Designed to intuitive and easy to use, this plugin allows shortcodes and includes a widget functionality that fits perfectly with your WordPress website.
 For more details on the included features, please refer to the description below.